ruby/prism/README.md

 │   └── yarp.rb           main entrypoint for the Ruby library
 ├── rakelib               various Rake tasks for the project ├── rust
-│   └── yarp-sys          FFI binding for Rust
+│   ├── yarp              Rustified crate for the shared library │   └── yarp-sys          FFI binding for Rust
 ├── src
 │   ├── enc               various encoding files